Constant factor Approximation Algorithms for Uniform Hard Capacitated Facility Location Problems: Natural LP is not too bad: Capacitated Knapsack Median Problem

-Lemma (\ref{io-in-grp-knm_new1}) discusses the capacity and cost bounds with respect to the assignments done within a MC $\cen{r}$.
-Lemma (\ref{io-in-grp-knm_new2}) deals with the remaining demand that we fail to assign within a MC.
+\end{proof} Lemma (\ref{io-in-grp-knm_new2}) deals with the remaining demand that we fail to assign within the MC.
 Such demand is assigned in the parent MC.
-Lemma (\ref{io-in-grp-knm_new2}) discusses the cost bound for such assignments and the impact of the demand coming onto $\cen{r}$ from the children MC's along with the demand within $\cen{r}$ on capacity.
+Lemma (\ref{io-in-grp-knm_new2}) discusses the cost bound for such assignments and the impact of the demand coming onto $\cen{r}$ from the children MCs along with the demand within $\cen{r}$ on capacity.